nikunjwadgeri60/nikunjwadgeri60/README.md

 <h1 align="center">Hi 👋, I'm Nikunj Wadgeri</h1>
-<h3 align="center">I'm currently pursuing my **Master’s in Computer Science** at **Stevens Institute of Technology**.
-I'm passionate about harnessing the power of **Data Science and Machine Learning** to transform raw data into insightful, impactful solutions.
-With a strong foundation in advanced **data analytics and machine learning** my interests lie in building intelligent, data-driven models that solve complex real-world problems.</h3>
+<h3 align="center">I'm currently pursuing my Master’s in Computer Science at Stevens Institute of Technology.
+I'm passionate about harnessing the power of Data Science and Machine Learning to transform raw data into insightful, impactful solutions.
+With a strong foundation in advanced data analytics and machine learning my interests lie in building intelligent, data-driven models that solve complex real-world problems.</h3>